jrtapp/FEWD-P4-Frogger/README.md

 - Your player level increases as you fill up the blocks at the top with rewards.
 - If you get hit, you are returned to the start position
 - The game is over when you have won all the blue, green and orange gems, hearts and stars.
+- To restart the game, reload the page in the browser (Ctrl-R or F5)

 ## License
 MIT License